** Some Course Details May Change **

 Exciting news – if, once you’ve finished this course you continue on to our NZ Dip Environmental Management Level 6, you’ll now have the option to study Tropical Ecology and Monitoring which includes a field trip to the Galapagos Island or Namibia!
 Find out more.

-There will be an additional fee of $1,428 if you also enrol in the National Certificate in Diving (Foundation Skills) (Level 3).
+There will be an additional fee if you also enrol in the New Zealand Certificate in Diving (Foundation Skills) (Level 3).

 Help with fees